Pan-roasted courgette with herby sauce

 It’s that time of a year, when courgettes are coming to you via different channels at a fast rate and then are quickly forgotten while gathering mould in your fridge drawer or a dark corner of your kitchen counter.
 I think you’ll agree that we could always do with one more good courgette recipe.

-Pan-roasting is an easy technique that turns courgettes into something rather delicious.
+Pan-roasting is an easy technique that I first learned from chef Thomas Keller and his masterclass.
+It turns courgettes into something rather delicious.
 There are some key steps to the process such as scoring and salting the courgette to draw out moisture.
 This prevents them from being soggy and flavourless.
 Frying them in the pan and then roasting them will help them caramelise and enhance its sweetness.

 - 1 average size courgette

 For the herby sauce:

 - a handful of green herbs such as basil, dill, mint, chervil, parsley, corriander, thyme